How a Holiday Revelation Led to the Birth of Iron Maiden

-That period lasted several years for Maiden, and saw a number of band members exiting — including vocalist Paul Di'Anno, who handled the vocals for the group's first two LPs — but by late 1981, they'd cemented the lineup that would catapult Harris' dream to multi-platinum glory, with guitarist Adrian Smith coming aboard in 1980 and singer Bruce Dickinson joining the following year.
+That period lasted several years for Maiden, and saw a number of band members exiting — including vocalist Paul Di'Anno, who handled the vocals for the group's first two LPs.
+By late 1981, they'd cemented the lineup that would catapult Harris' dream to multi-platinum glory, with guitarist Adrian Smith coming aboard in 1980 and singer Bruce Dickinson joining the following year.

-Four decades later, Iron Maiden are still going strong, as evidenced by the healthy sales and critical acclaim that greeted the band's 16th studio LP, The Book of Souls, upon its arrival in September 2015.
+Decades later, Iron Maiden were still going strong, as evidenced by the healthy sales and critical acclaim that greeted the band's 16th studio LP, The Book of Souls, upon its arrival in September 2015.
 All along, according to Harris, they've marched steadily to the beat of their own drum.